 6. Check other settings based on your needs.
 If all are good, click OK and input user password.

 Then a weekly backup task is set.
 However, only the partitions formatted with NTFS can be included in the backup, and critical volumes cannot be set as target location.
 If you need something more professional and easy to use, you can try Server backup tool, like AOMEI Backupper Server.

 Schedule weekly backup with AOMEI Backupper Server

 AOMEI Backupper Server, server backup software, can directly create daily/weekly/monthly/envent triggers scheduled backup using either Task Scheduler or its own technology.
 Additionally, it also provides incremental/differential backup.
 What’s more, it supports Windows Server 2003, 2008/R2, 2012/R2, SBS 2003, 2008, 2011 and Windows PC operating systems.
 Besides,.
 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.

 1. Download the server backup software.
 Install and launch it.

 2. Under Backup tab, select one backup type from file/folder, system, partition, and disk backup, taking system backup as example.

-3. Click Step 2 to select a backup target location as system backup will automatically choose the backup source partitions.
+3. Select a backup target location as system backup will automatically choose the backup source partitions.

 4. Click Schedule to configure a windows server 2008 backup schedule weekly task.
 If you want use Task Scheduler to start the task or set incremental/differential backup, you can click Advanced in the pop-out window.
 You can also click Scheme to enable Disk Space Management to free up more space by deleting obsolete backups.